-Hailed as “an intelligent and insightful musician” by The Boston Globe, David Feltner is in his thirteenth season as Music Director of the Nashua Chamber Orchestra.
+Hailed as “an intelligent and insightful musician” by The Boston Globe, David Feltner is in his fourteenth season as Music Director of the Nashua Chamber Orchestra.
 His performance of Robert Edward Smith’s Concerto for English Horn with the NCO was selected as one of the top ten best local performances in New Hampshire for 2007.
 In the Classical Countdown: Best of 2007, music critic Jeff Rapsis wrote: “Conductor David Feltner brought the Nashua Chamber Orchestra to new places.”

-Mr. Feltner is also in his seventeenth season as Music Director of the Chamber Orchestra of Boston, a group that is winning praise from audiences and critics alike for its innovative programs.
+Mr. Feltner is also in his eighteenth season as Music Director of the Chamber Orchestra of Boston, a group that is winning praise from audiences and critics alike for its innovative programs.

 An advocate for music of our time, Mr. Feltner has conducted many premieres and works by living composers including Anais Azul, Jeremy Beck, Benedikt Bryden, Kenji Bunch, Joe Clark, John Corigliano, Michael Daugherty, Halim El-Dahb, Adrienne Elisha, Stephen Feigenbaum, Lukas Foss, Paul Gay, Osvaldo Golijov, Henryk Gorecki, Lee Hoiby, Daniel Kellogg, Aaron Jay Kernis, Henning Kraggerud, Vuk Kulenovic, Libby Larsen, Steve Laven, Thomas Oboe Lee, Erik Lindgren, John McDonald, Max Mueller, Krzysztof Penderecki, Einojuhani Rautavaara, Robert Edward Smith, Tison Street, Scott Wheeler, Katrina Wreede, Evan Ziporyn and Ellen Taafee Zwilich.